amargiela/workshoplabproject/README.md

 - **Sentiment Analysis**: Calculates a sentiment score based on a lexicon of words with associated sentiment values.
 - **Vocabulary Richness**: Measures vocabulary richness as the unique-to-total word ratio.
 - **Multiple Article Comparison**: Compares multiple articles on vocabulary richness, word frequency, and sentiment.
+- **Interactive User Interface**: Provides a menu for analyzing directories or adding new articles dynamically.

 ## Prerequisites